shiralikadyrov/CVRP-with-Genetic-Algorithm/README.md

 - `Gene2c Algorithm Solu2ons to Capacitated Vehicle Rou2ng Problem.ipynb`
   A Jupyter Notebook containing the Python implementation of genetic algorithms for CVRP.

-- `coding.pdf`
-  A PDF version of the code and explanations included in the notebook.

 ## Key Features

 1. **CVRP Overview**